 There is also a 30-day money back guarantee from date of purchase of any unused card.

 Much like their competitors, this flex pass will also allow you to choose a specific number of attractions for one flat price.
-Choose between 3, 4, 5 or 7 different options from a list of 45 popular activities in Dubai.
+Choose between 3, 4, 5 or 7 different options from a list of 40+ popular activities and attractions in Dubai.
 This list has 10 more attractions than the unlimited pass.